-This recently restored giant conservatory is home to one of the oldest Camellia collections outside China and Japan, dating back to the 1830s.
+This restored giant conservatory is home to one of the oldest Camellia collections outside China and Japan, dating back to the 1830s.
 Not only do they have some of the earliest varieties brought over to the UK by sea captains, but also some of the rarest examples.
-Their annual Camellia showcase usually runs from the end of Feb to the end of March (check website for details) so you can see them in their full glory.
-WebsiteOpening times: Mon-Sun: 7am to dusk all year roundGetting there: Chiswick House and Gardens, Chiswick, London, W4 2RPNearest Tube: ChiswickPrice: Free
+The annual Camellia showcase usually runs from the end of February to the end of March (check the website for details) so you can see them in their full glory.

-The "Crocus Carpet" is a popular attraction at Kew and starts to flower when the snow melts from the European Mountains.
+The "Crocus Carpet" is a popular attraction at Kew Gardens and starts to flower when the snow melts from the European mountains.
 This is usually from the end of February with March seeing the plant in full bloom.
-Opening times: Mon-Sun: From 9.30am to c6pmGetting there: Royal Botanic Gardens, Kew, Richmond, Surrey, TW9 3ABNearest Tube: Kew Gardens (Overground)Price: £15 (Admission to all the gardens)
+Pre-book your ticket (£10 for adults) for access to all the gardens.

-This is the most central place to spot a Magnolia and the best time to see it in is March, but you have to be quick as they don't flower for long.
-The church was built in 1715 and is known as one of the Queen Anne churches as the monarch took an interest in the building.
-WebsiteGetting there: Strand, London WC2R 1ESNearest Tube: Temple or Charing Cross at weekends
+This is the most central place to spot a Magnolia and the best time to see it is in March, but you have to be quick as they don't flower for long.
+St Mary’s church was built in 1715 and is known as one of the Queen Anne churches as the monarch took an interest in the building.

 This 18th Century country estate is one of the last surviving of its kind in London.
 Take a stroll through the ancient meadows which pre-date the Georgian splendour of the formal gardens.
-WebsiteOpening times: 10am to 5pmGetting there: Jersey Road, Isleworth, Middlesex, TW7 4RB Nearest Tube: OsterleyPrice: Garden only: Adult - £4.25
+Entry to the National Trust gardens from £10 for adults / £5 for children.

 This Victorian woodland is most famous for its evergreen azaleas.
-They are best seen however at their peak, blooming in late April and early May.
-It is also home to the National Collection of Wilson 50 Kurume Azaelas (brought over in the 1920s from Japan by plant collector Ernest Wilson).
-You should also check out their colourful collection of rhododendrons.
+They are best seen at their peak, blooming in late April and early May.
+The Isabella Plantation is also home to the National Collection of Wilson 50 Kurume Azaelas (brought over in the 1920s from Japan by plant collector Ernest Wilson).
+While you’re there, check out their colourful collection of rhododendrons too.